BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

 - Service Limits: how much you've beenusing a service API
 - You can make CUSTOM METRICS

+## Cloudwatch Events

+- Two features:
+  - If AWS service does something (terminated etc.), an event will be generated which can perform another action
+  - You can generate an event to do something at a certain time of day or week.

-# Cloudwatch Alarms
+## CloudWatch Alarms

+- Created and linked to a specific metric
-- Triggered notifications for any metric
+- Triggered notifications
 - Examples:
   - Auto Scaling: increase or decreast EC2 instances to desired count
   - stop or terminate reboot/recover on fail a EC2 instance
   - SNS: send a notification
   - **Set a billing alarm on CloudWatch Billing metric** (**only available in us-east-1**)
 - Can choose a period to evaluate whether to send an alarm
 - Alarm States:
-  - OK (everything is green)
+  - `OK` (everything is green)
-  - INSUFFICIENT_DATA (can't figure out whether to send alarm)
+  - `INSUFFICIENT_DATA` (starts in this state until enough data gathered or can't figure out whether to send alarm)
-  - ALARM (sends alarm)
+  - `ALARM` (sends alarm/sns notification/email etc.)

-# Cloudwatch Logs
+## Cloudwatch Logs

 - **Centralizes logs from your AWS resources**
 - Can collect logs from:
   - Elastic Beanstalk - from application